it-dept-cis/RABET-V-Pilot/docs/source/Activities/Testing_Rules_Determination.md

 Where is the change?

-1. Software Application Core Component - custom application developed by technology provider
+1. Software Application Core Component - custom application developed by the RTP

-1. Software Application Supporting Component – a component used from within the provider’s software application such as a framework, library or module provided by a 3rd party
+1. Software Application Supporting Component – a component used from within the RTP's software application such as a framework, library or module provided by a 3rd party

 1. Supporting Environment - system, framework, or service provided by a 3rd party used to host or run the software application